QuantumMisaka/ATST-Tools/README.md

 export PYTHONPATH=/path/to/source:$PYTHONPATH
 ```

+There are also other workflow in ATST-Tools
+- AutoNEB TS exploration
+- Double-to-Single (D2S) TS exploration

 ## Developing
 - [ ] More fiexible options for NEB, Dimer and AutoNEB, like full properties in trajectory file, and fiexibly utilize SCF wavefunction/charge output files from previous calculation.
 - [ ] Move workflow parts of Deep-Potential and DPA-2 potential to `source` directory
+- [ ] Parallel NEB calculation for D2S method and DP usage
+- [ ] [dflow](https://github.com/dptech-corp/dflow) version of ATST-Tools workflow
+- [ ] Bond soft scanning and automatic reaction locating (proposed by [CLAM workflow](https://github.com/lalaheihaihei/catalyticLAM))
-- [ ] Test for Sella usage to get best performance
+- [x] Test for Sella usage to get best performance
 - [x] Checkout the problem in Dimer-ABACUS calculation
 - [x] Inplement `neb2vib` method in  `neb2dimer` workflow for DPA-2 (and ABACUS)
 - [x] Other TS method usage, like [Sella](https://github.com/zadorlab/sella)